gottesmm/gottesmm.github.io/proposals/high-level-arc-operations.md

 guaranteed to live.
 An example of where this construct is useful is when one has a let binding to a class instance `c` that contains a let field `f`.
 In that case `c`'s lifetime guarantees `f`'s lifetime.

+Finally we provide `load_strong [return]`. `load_strong [return]` is used to return a value without retaining it on the condition that the optimizer guarantees that:

+1. The caller will immediately take ownership of the given object via a retain.
+2. The caller knows that the given value's lifetime is guaranteed over the region in the caller where the callee is invoked.
+3. The caller will pass off the given value without retaining it to a different function that consumes the given value.

 ## store_strong